 Writings on gender, race and culture in surfing history

-Glen Thompson, “Judging surfing bodies: Gender and the changing cultural politics of recognition in South African surfing” in lisahunter (ed.), Surfing, Sex, Genders and Sexualities.
-London and New York: Routledge, forthcoming.
+Glen Thompson, “A tale of two surf contests: Gender, sex and competitive surfing in South Africa during the late 1970s and early 1990s” in lisahunter (ed.), Surfing, Sex, Genders and Sexualities.
+London and New York: Routledge, 2018.

 Glen Thompson, “Pushing under the whitewash: Revisiting the making of South Africa’s